Breakfast daily, 1 lunch, 1 box lunch, 2 three-course dinners including a farewell dinner in Anchorage

-Fairbanks–Alaska Railroad–Anchorage.
-Travel from Fairbanks to Talkeetna today on the world-famous Alaska Railroad.
+FAIRBANKS–ALASKA RAILROAD–TALKEETNA–ANCHORAGE.
+Travel from Fairbanks to Talkeetna today on the world-famous ALASKA RAILROAD.
 The train’s wide windows are ideal for drinking in the stunning scenery on this full-day journey that truly showcases America’s 49th state.
 Keep an eye out for views of Denali (formerly known as Mount McKinley)—as well as wildlife along the way.
-Arrive in Anchorage and transfer to your hotel.
+Continue to Anchorage and your hotel.
 (B,L)

-Anchorage.
+ANCHORAGE.
 Enjoy a full day at leisure in Anchorage.
-You may want to explore the historic downtown area, the Anchorage Museum, or join in some of the festivities happening throughout the city, including a winter carnival, ice-sculpting contest, a melodrama, and more.
+You may want to explore the historic downtown area or join in some of the festivities happening throughout the city, including a winter carnival, ice-sculpting contest, a melodrama, dog mushing, and more.
 Check at your hotel’s front desk for an up-to-date list of activities.

-Girdwood.
+GIRDWOOD.
 Enjoy a full day at leisure—perfect for joining in a wide variety of optional activities.
-Consider dogsledding, flightseeing, skiing, snowshoeing, or you may choose to just relax at the hotel’s spa.
+Consider flightseeing, skiing, snowshoeing, or you may choose to just relax at the hotel’s spa.
 An included aerial TRAM ride offers breathtaking panoramas of Turnagain Arm and seven glaciers.

-Anchorage.
+ANCHORAGE.
 Your tour ends this morning with guests departing on independent schedules.
-Transfers are provided to Ted Stevens Anchorage International Airport.